 Content audits help keep information current and relevant.
 Old or outdated content should be updated or removed.
 Fresh, high-quality content can improve search engine visibility and user engagement.

 Security scans should be conducted frequently.
-These can detect vulnerabilities before they’re exploited by malicious actors.
+These can detect vulnerabilities before malicious actors exploit them.
 Addressing security issues promptly is vital for protecting user data and maintaining trust.

 Analytics review is another important aspect.
 Tracking visitor behaviour and site performance can reveal areas for improvement and guide future maintenance efforts.